A new world called "Crimson One" will host a Hardcore War Competition.

 The security Council can decide to give financial support to a country that needs help.
 The members can no longer provide financial support to any player who is a member of the SC.
 It is also impossible for the SC to give financial support to countries that are in game level 3 or higher or have more than 20 T in game assets.

 Members of the SC are expected to be active players.
 When a member of the SC does not login a notification will be mailed.

 When a voting period on a Security Council decision is accepted, it takes about one hour before such decision is processed and executed.
-One hour is about four game days.
-The processing takes place in a process that starts at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.
+One hour is about six game days.
+The processing takes place at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.

 We would all hope that the UN Security Council in NY would ever achieve such tremendous execution time for its decisions.

 The Security Council can now take direct action and forbid the use of nuclear weapons by any country for a period of one (real) month.
 The Security Council can take this action without the need for a general vote.